wkerby/wkerby/README.md

-- 👋 Hi, I’m @wkerby
+- 👋 Hello there, my name's Will!
-- 👀 I’m interested in Python development and Data Engineering
+- 👀 I’m interested in Python development, Data Engineering, Node.js, and MongoDB
-- 🌱 I’m currently learning how to work with APIs in Python, the pandas and pyspark packages
+- 🌱 I’m currently sharpening my full-stack web development skills, the pandas and pyspark packages
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on full-stack web development projects
-- 📫 How to reach me ...
+- 📫 You can reach my at w.kerby99@gmail.com

 <!---
 wkerby/wkerby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.